Mediterranean Diet Plan for Fatty Liver: Ancient Wisdom for Modern Recovery

 Consistent meals, modest weight steps, and regular movement lower metabolic risk and support lasting change.
 If you have diagnosed liver disease, hepatitis, cirrhosis, or abnormal labs, coordinate any plan with your clinician and consider a registered dietitian.

-www.drjohnny.net and the author page: /about-the-author.
-Use this guide to start a conversation with your care team.
+Learn more about the story behind these ideas in Books by Dr. Johnny at www.drjohnny.net and the author page: /about-the-author.
+Use this guide to start a conversation with your care team, knowing that even small changes can make a big difference for metabolic and liver outcomes.

 Frequently Asked Questions About Mediterranean Diet for Liver Health: Ancient Wisdom for Modern Recovery